 - 1/2 teaspoon pepper

 - 2 1/2 – 3 cups shredded cheddar cheese (if using block cheese, use 1 1/2 bars depending on how cheesy you want it)

 - Empty noodles into Instapot and then add water.

 - Close lid and lock.
 Set to manual 2 minutes (for el dente pasta).
 Do quick release once timer goes off.

 - Drain any water from the Instant Pot.
-Slowly stir in heavy whipping cream, butter, and cheese.
+Slowly stir in salt, pepper, mustard, heavy whipping cream, butter, and cheese.